What is a Registered Dietitian?

 How Do I Become a Registered Dietitian?

-To become a dietitian, you must graduate from an undergraduate program accredited by the Partnership for Dietetic Education and Practice (PDEP), and then complete one of the approved Dietetic Internship Programs or specific Masters/practicum programs across the country.
-This dietetic education program in the Department of Human Nutritional Sciences at the University of Manitoba is an accredited program recognized by the Partnership for Dietetic Education and Practice (PDEP) and prepares students for eligibility for registration with a provincial dietetics regulatory body.
-After success completion of the internship program, the final steps are to pass the Canadian Dietetic Registration Examination (CDRE) and apply to the provincial regulatory body for registered dietitian status.
+To become a dietitian, you must graduate from an undergraduate program accredited by the Partnership for Dietetic Education and Practice (PDEP), and then complete one of the approved Dietetic Practicum Programs or combined Masters/Practicum programs across the country.
+This dietetic education program in the Department of Food and Human Nutritional Sciences at the University of Manitoba is an accredited program recognized by the Partnership for Dietetic Education and Practice (PDEP) that allows eligible students to apply for Post-Degree Dietetic Practicum programs.
+After successful completion of an accredited Practicum program, the final steps are to pass the Canadian Dietetic Registration Examination (CDRE) and apply to the provincial regulatory body for registered dietitian status.
 For more information, check out: www.dieticians.ca/Become-a-Dietitian.aspx

-A dietetic internship provides practical experience that is necessary for you to qualify as a Registered Dietitian.
-Programs are 35-40 weeks long and tend to have 2-3 week rotations.
-The rotations will include various client populations and learning experiences (e.g., general medicine, diabetes education, pediatric and geriatric care, community nutrition, menu planning, budgeting, quality improvement, and human resource management).
+A dietetic practicum internship provides practical experience that is necessary for you to qualify as a Registered Dietitian.
+Programs vary in length.
+The rotations within a program will typically include various client populations and learning experiences (e.g., general medicine, diabetes education, pediatric and geriatric care, community nutrition, menu planning, budgeting, quality improvement, and human resource management).
 In each clinical area you will learn to provide nutritional care (assess, plan and evaluate) to specific groups of patients/clients.

 For more information visit the DC (www.dietitians.ca) and PDEP (www.pdep.ca) websites.

 Learn more about dietetics by joining Dietitians of Canada as a student member.
-Gain experience related to dietetics.
-It does not matter if the experience is paid or volunteered.
-What counts are the skills you develop and your knowledge of the dietetics profession.
+Gain experience related to dietetics, paid and volunteer positions can both provide relevant experience.
+Focus on the skills you develop and your knowledge of the dietetics profession.
 Opportunities exist in hospitals, long-term care facilities, food service, industry or the community.
 Experience in delivering nutrition education is often gained through organizations such as the Heart and Stroke Foundation of Manitoba, Canadian Diabetes Association, Osteoporosis Society of Manitoba, Dietitians of Canada Nutrition Month Programming and others.
 Remember the importance of quality experiences versus quantity.

 Build good working relationships with employers, volunteer supervisors, dietitians and professors.
-These people are helpful when you require confidential reports for application to dietetic internship programs.
+These people are helpful when you require confidential reference reports for application to dietetic practicum programs.

 - Click here for information from Dietitians of Canada

 Why should you join Dietitians of Canada as a dietetics student?
-To become a student member of Dietitians of Canada click here for more information.
+To become a student member of Dietitians of Canada.